ludlun04/IDATA2304-Project/protocol.md

 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.

-Reliability comes from TCP reliability.
+Reliability comes from TCP reliability, we also have functionality to reconnect the sockets if they at any point loose connection.
-Packages are encrypted with symetric keys.
+Packages are encrypted with symetric keys so that they cannot be read by a unwanted third party (Man in the middle attack).